florenciopaucar/deep-reinforcement-learning/p1_navigation/README.md

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+This project train an agent to navigate (and collect bananas!) in a large, square world using Deep Q-Networks with Double DQN and Dueling DQN inside a Unity environment.

 ![Trained Agent][image1]